-Scouts from Troop 224 plan and lead a “Big Trip” every year.
-Some years the Troop goes to one of BSA’s “High Adventure” camps, but other years the Scouts select another adventure.
-In recent years, Big Trips have included glacier hiking and deep sea fishing in Alaska [insert picture of the boys on the glacier and of Colin with 130-pound halibut], scuba diving in the Sea of Cortez, rafting on class 3, 4 and 5 rapids on the Klamath River in Oregon [insert pics], and camping and diving on Oahu
+Every year Scouts from Troop 224 plan and lead what we call a “Big Trip.”
+Scouts are accompanied by Adult Leaders - or Uniform Leaders - ULs for short.
+This means going to one of BSA’s “High Adventure” camps as described below, but other years the Scouts select other adventures.
+In recent years, Big Trips have included glacier hiking and deep sea fishing in Alaska [insert picture of the boys on the glacier and of Colin with 130-pound halibut], scuba diving in the Sea of Cortez, rafting on Class 3, 4 and 5 rapids on the Klamath River in Oregon, and camping and diving on the island of Oahu.

 Troop 224 is committed to providing an exciting and varied outdoor experience.
 So, in addition to backpacking, snow camping, and car camping, we like to get on the water at least once a year.
 We’ve gone kayaking, white water rafting, and canoeing.
 Last year we went canoeing on the Russian River.
 This year, the scouts opted for sea kayaking in Tomales Bay this Fall, plus a white water rafting trip in June!

 In addition to the Philmont hikes, Troop 224 Scouts have planned and led 50-mile, 5-day backpacking trips to Mt.
 Whitney (summiting the highest peak in the Continental US — 14,505 feet), Lassen Volcanic National Park (where four different climate regions come together to form spectacular and colorful vistas).